fannytavart/my_printf/README.md

 {EPITECH.} first year project.

-C function that has the same behavior as the command `printf` or `dprintf`.
+C functions that have the same behavior as the command `printf` or `dprintf`.

 ## Requirements